Would you like to get in touch with us?

 Our mailing address is: PO Box 24 432, Royal Oak, Auckland 1345

-For general enquiries contact Robyn or Jo below.
+For general enquiries contact Jo or Hayley below.
 For matters related to other Committee members' portfolios, use their email contact details provided below.

 Jo has spent a lifetime immersed in the Arts and education.
 She has been active as a music specialist at primary and early childhood levels, and has developed music